 Mark every episode of this program as being recorded.
 Typecast will display one of the below images next to each airing of the program.

 Clear the recording marks from this program or series.

 This e-mails the schedule’s information to the default e-mail address.
 You must configure your e-mail information in Settings.

 Main Window and Notification Area

-The main window has a toolbar that displays the available commands.
-You can specify the earliest date for the displayed schedules, configure your lineups and channels, force a listings update.
+The main window’s toolbar displays the available commands.
+You can specify the earliest date for the displayed schedules, configure your lineups and station channels, force a listings update.
 You can also export your schedules to a CSV file that you can then import into Google Calendar or Microsoft Outlook’s Calendar.
-(The file is automatically saved on your Windows Desktop in order to make the process as fast as possible by eliminating the need to prompt you for a file path.)

 You can use the following shortcuts to quickly change the starting date for displaying your program schedules.